EIFS, Architecture, and the Sustainable Design Revolution

 The New Building Institute's Advanced Buildings Core Performance Guide provides prescriptive options for larger buildings (up to 100,000 ft², excluding health care facilities, warehouses and laboratories).
 Meeting Core Performance Guide requirements can provide 1-3 points under EA Credit 1.

-Two aspects of the ASHRAE and Core Performance Guide prescriptive compliance paths are relevant to EIFS design.
+Three aspects of the ASHRAE and Core Performance Guide prescriptive compliance paths are relevant to EIFS.
 First, all Guides require use of an air barrier.
-Second, the Guides require minimum levels of exterior wall insulation for each climate zone and wall configuration.
+Second, the Guides require minimum levels of insulation for exterior walls specific to each climate zone and wall type.
 While the Guides describe specific combinations of cavity insulation and continuous exterior insulation, they also define maximum wall assembly U-factors that can be used to qualify alternate insulation designs.
+Third, in many cases the insulation requirements of these Guides can only be met by using continuous insulation, typically placed on the exterior of wall sheathing.
+Continuous insulation is needed to prevent thermal bridging, which can reduce effective R-values by up to 65% in light-gauge steel-frame assemblies.

-Recently, the Department of Energy's Oak Ridge National Laboratory (PDF 69 KB, 3 pgs) completed a 30-month evaluation of the hygrothermal performance of EIFS, stucco, and brick walls.
+Recently, the Department of Energy's Oak Ridge National Laboratory completed a 30-month evaluation of the hygrothermal performance of EIFS, stucco, and brick walls.
 The wall system found to have the best overall performance—an EIFS with 4" of EPS insulation and an air barrier—meets or exceeds all ASHRAE and Core Performance Guide insulation and air barrier requirements in the continental U.S. and much of Alaska.

 LEED EA Prerequisite 2: Thermal Modeling Option